hong-jing/Learning-Note/README.md

 # Learning-Note
-Share my learning
-This is use to share my learning everyday,aluthough it will not update everyday,but I would try my best to share;
+This is project used to share my learning.
-I hope it can help you.